jakobjonasjakobsen/lagersystem/README.md

 Open a Pull Request

 # Roadmap:
-- Make "placering + hylde" into an object on it's own because I just now realized it's part of the task
 - Make it easier to add new, change or modify products AND/OR implement .csv file usage (if it's free in Community Edition)
 - Add MOTD that each day displays a unique single image from a wide array of banging memes
 - Extend roadmap

 # License:
 - This unlicensed project is open source and free to use for everyone and all purposes.

 # Acknowledgments
 - Freecodecamp.org
 - TechCollege
 - w3schools
-- Lærke :o)

 # Contact:
 Jakob J.